xraypy/xraylarch/doc/guis/xasviewer.rst

     :width: 100%
     :align: center

-    Pre-edge peak Window of XASViewer, showing how select regions of pre-edge peaks for fitting a baseline.
+    Pre-edge peak Window of XASViewer, showing 3 components of a Gaussian and a baseline that includes a line and Lorentzian.

 .. _fig_xasviewer_4b: